 The final part of the examination process is the final review and report preparation.
-During this process, any additional documentation submitted by the provider is reviewed and the provider is notified of any revisions that alter the potential findings presented at the exit conference.
-Each field audit goes through two levels of review, the first by a Manager and the second by a Senior Manager to ensure compliance with professional standards.
+Any additional documentation submitted by the provider is reviewed during this process and the provider is notified of any revisions to the findings presented at the exit conference.
+Each field audit goes through three levels of review, the first by a Manager and the second by a Partner, and a third by an unassociated Partner to ensure compliance with professional standards.
 This also ensures the delivery of a quality product with well-supported and well-researched findings in compliance with the manual, regulations, and state law.
-PHBV Partners will issue a comprehensive draft report to OAMR for their review with access to well documented, supporting workpapers.
+PHBV will issue a comprehensive draft report to OAMR for their review with access to well documented, supporting workpapers.
 After review and comments from OAMR, we will submit the revised report to OAMR for release to the Provider.